Fossil Gen 5 Carlyle HR review: An understated smartwatch with a full suite of fitness features

 Easy setup with a little hiccup

-Initial setup was fairly easy, but it requires multiple steps and demands your attention during the process.
+Initial setup for the Fossil Gen 5 was fairly easy, but it requires multiple steps and demands your attention during the process.
 If you’ve ever gone through the seamless Apple Watch setup, it will feel arduous.

 After successfully pairing with my phone, I had a day of smooth sailing until I disconnected the watch from my phone to connect with my car’s Bluetooth (another hassle of multiple devices with connectivity).
 For reasons I still don’t understand, in order to reconnect my watch to the phone, I had to do a hard restart of the watch and re-pair it with my phone.
 That said, once it paired for a second time, it worked without a hitch.

 The Fossil Gen 5 is a smart-looking watch that by all accounts feels like it could take some abuse (or simply a shower) without any signs of wear and full functionality.
 The screen itself is big enough to get a good read on the data coming in.
 On a slim wrist, it looks a touch oversized, but nothing out of the ordinary in today’s larger smartwatch landscape.
 And when it’s time to recharge, the watch easily snaps to the USB magnetic charger and even rotates while juicing back up.